 It's unlikely that you would run a report on all data, so click "Change Selection" to choose what screens you would like to pull data from.
 You must click Save before continuing.

 Finally, you can choose the file output type.
 The default setting will be csv spreadsheet, but other common formats are available.
+Leave the default in place for the Files per Screen option.

 Once you've made all selections, you can choose to Save the reportt (if you think you'll run it in the future) or simply click Run Report.
 A report will download to your computer.